Flamchu/skillhub/backend/social-zone-docs.md

 ### frontend structure

+#### shared navigation

+- `/components/layout/AuthenticatedNavbar.tsx` - shared navbar for all authenticated pages
+- `/components/layout/AuthenticatedLayout.tsx` - layout wrapper with navbar
+- xp bar displayed in navbar on all authenticated pages (only visible if social enabled)
+- responsive design with mobile-friendly breakpoints

 #### dashboard integration

 - `/dashboard` shows `SocialZoneCard` component (only visible if social enabled)
 - card provides quick access to all social tabs
-- xp bar in navbar shows live progress (only visible if social enabled)

 #### social page structure